jskjott/jskjott.github.io/pages/library.md

 - Silencing the Past: Power and the Production of History - Michel Trouillot
 - Understanding Media - Marshall Mcluhan
 - Mindstorms - Seymour Papert
-- How Children Fail - John Holt
-- The Dream Machine: J.C.R.
-Licklider and the Revolution That Made Computing Personal - Mitchell Waldrop

 ## Reading List